alopezr23/ubiome_challenge/README.md

 pip install -r requirements.txt
 ```
 ## Deployment
-To start the project execute run.py
+To start the project execute run.py:
 ```
 python run.py
 ```
-To make a service request you need to specify the template and language through the GET method
+To make a service request you need to specify the template and language through the GET method:
 ```
 curl <path>/templates/<template_name>/<lang>
 ```